ryanlow64/tp/docs/UserGuide.md

 Format: `add_property prop/PROPERTY_NAME owner/OWNER_ID addr/ADDRESS price/PRICE [size/SIZE] [desc/DESCRIPTION]`

-* Adds a property with the specified details
+* Adds a property with the specified details.
+* The property name must be provided.
+* The property name must not be empty and must not exceed 50 characters.
-* The property name must be provided
+* The property name must be a alphanumeric string and can contain spaces, and the special characters `&` and `@`.
+* **Note**: While the property name can contain the special characters `&` and `@`, they should not be at the start of the property name.
-* Duplicate property names are not accepted (Case Sensitive i.e. "Maple Villa" and "maple villa" are distinct names)
+* Duplicate property names are not accepted (Case Sensitive i.e. "Maple Villa" and "maple villa" are distinct names).
-* Multiple spaces in between names are accepted (i.e. "Maple Villa" and "Maple     Villa" are distinct property names that are valid)
+* Multiple spaces in between names are accepted (i.e. "Maple Villa" and "Maple     Villa" are distinct property names that are valid).
-* The owner ID refer to the index numbers shown in the displayed lists
+* The owner ID refer to the index numbers shown in the displayed lists.
-* The ID **must be positive integers** that do not exceed the client list size
+* The ID **must be positive integers** that do not exceed the client list size.
-* The address must be provided
+* The address must be provided.
-* The price must be provided
+* The price must be provided.
-* PRICE must be a positive integer and is in thousands of S$ and must be between 3 and 6 digits
+* PRICE must be a positive integer and is in thousands of S$ and must be between 3 and 6 digits.
-* Both size and description are optional fields
+* Both size and description are optional fields.
-* SIZE must be a positive integer and is in square feet
+* SIZE must be a positive integer and is in square feet.
-* SIZE should only contain integers from [100, 99999]
+* SIZE should only contain integers from [100, 99999].
-* Description if provided should be between 1 and 50 characters
+* Description if provided should be between 1 and 50 characters.

 Examples:
 * `add_property prop/Sunset Villa owner/1 addr/123 Sunset Way price/150 size/1200 desc/Beautiful sunset view`